 *Smelt may be taken only by hook and line.
 Possession or use of smelt as bait in inland waters during any other time than the smelt season is illegal.

-Commercial collection and sale of minnows, wigglers and crayfish from the wild requires a DNR license and a monthly harvest reporting to the department.
+Commercial collection and sale of minnows, wigglers, and crayfish from the wild require a DNR license and monthly harvest reporting to the department.

 For more information, please visit the Michigan Department of Natural Resources.

 Minnesota allows the use of a variety of live and dead bait for fishing, including minnows.

 For the use of live minnows, a number of special regulations apply: